1. Saigon Notre-Dame Basilica

 5. View from Bitexco Financial Tower

 Completed in 2010, the 68 storey Bitexco Financial Tower is currently Ho Chi Minh’s tallest skyscraper located in the heart of the city’s business and entertainment district.
 Designed by world-renowned American architect Carlos Zapata, the building design was inspired by Vietnam’s national flower – The Lotus which is a symbol of purity, commitment and optimism.

 Head up to the Sky deck or Heli bar for a sweeping 360‐degree panoramic view of the entire city and the nearby Saigon River.

 6. Experience Chu Chi Tunnel

 Located 40km away from Saigon, Chu Chi Tunnels are an extensive underground pathway made up of 250 km of tunnels and chambers below the city dug by communist guerrilla troops, Viet Cong during the Vietnam War.

 Viet Cong soldiers used these underground routes not only as a refuge but also to house troops, transport food, weapon supplies and coordinate guerrilla attacks on the American troops.

-Now the tunnel has become a popular tourist attractions as many tour operators offer day trip for travelers to experience first hand in the tunnel which gave Viet Cong soldiers the victory during the Vietnam War.
+Now the tunnel has become a popular tourist attraction as many tour operators offer day trip for travellers to experience first hand in the tunnel which gave Viet Cong soldiers the victory during the Vietnam War.

 Beware of Scams!